TheNotary/faye_rails_example/README.md

         gem 'faye'
         gem 'thin'

-2. Add a line to `config/application.rb` to use faye middleware
+2. Add a line to `config/application.rb` to use faye middleware (also add to config.ru, heroku may look there)

         config.middleware.use Faye::RackAdapter, :mount => '/faye', :timeout => 25